DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 If it's your first time using Gitpod, you'll be prompted to make an account or use SSO provided by Gitlab and Github.
 Gitpod provides a free tier, so you're not required to pay before using it.

 Gitpod provides the ability to initialize the environment with shell commands and scripts.
-We leverage these init commands to prime a development environment (terminal) for the AaC Python package and the AaC VSCode Extension (Typescript).
+We leverage these init commands to handle any initialization for the AaC Python package and the AaC VSCode Extension (Typescript), such as installing dependencies and building the projects.
 You can find the init commands in the `.Gitpod.yml` file at the root of the repository.

 ## Non-Gitpod Environment

 ### Requirements
 There are some developmental and system requirements for developing with AaC.
-The always up-to-date source of truth for requirements will be the `.gitpod.Dockerfile` at the root of the AaC repository.

 * Python 3.9+ Installed
-* Typescript Dependencies
+* Typescript Development Dependencies

+#### Linux Requirements
+Developing the VSCode extension in linux environments may require the installing of additional OS dependencies.
     * libnss3-dev
     * libgbm-dev